chensong526025/CocoaAsyncSocket/README.md

 CocoaAsyncSocket provides easy-to-use and powerful asynchronous socket libraries for Mac and iOS.
 The classes are described below.

+## About IPv6
+CocoaAsyncSocket support IPv6, but:

+1. If you want to connect Apple NAT64, you must set the IPv4PreferredOverIPv6 to NO.
+2. If you still want to use IPv4 literal address.
+You must update my modification.

+>>>problem detail: if using IPv4 literal address to call getaddrinfo function, it will not set the port field. so I modify the source code to fix it.
+But, for Apple's guild, you must not use literal IP any more, use domain name always.
+If you are using domain name, getaddrinfo will be OK.

 ## Installation

 #### CocoaPods